ropg/pinapl/README.md

 Turn the display's backlight on and off.
 Note that the display backlight is rated to take 30,000 hours to shine half as bright.
 That is roughly three years, so do not keep the display on all the time on an appliance that is going to be sitting in a corner somewhere.

+You should not need to to call this though, because generally you want the display to be in its own sleep state when it's not displaying anything.
+And even [`sleep`](#sleep) you probably don't want to call yourself, as the [`getkeypress`](#getkeypress) takes care of this after `standbytimer` seconds.

 ####`backlight(state)`

 ### arguments